svitlanamidianko/what-factors-influence-grocery-prices-bayesian-stat-approach/readme.md

 - total of 64 observations were collected during November 2020.
 The raw data included data from 7 countries, namely Germany, the United Kingdom, the United States of America, Morocco, Vietnam, South Korea, and Guatemala.
 Each country has from 2 (Guatemala, South Korea) to 22 (Germany) observations.
 There are 61 unique stores and 1 store with duplicate stores (located in San Francisco) in our dataset.
 - for the following products: apples, bananas, tomatoes, potatoes, flour, rice, milk, butter, eggs, chicken breasts
 - pre-processing:
-  - A total of 34 observations had some missing values.
+  - a total of 34 observations had some missing values.
 The values were ‘missing at random’ (MAR), which implies that the propensity for a missing data point is related to some of the observed data, such as the type of the store (e.g. certain store did not have a lot of banana brands).
 It is often suggested to simply drop NAs; however, doing so would result in the deletion of 34 rows and is not suggested for such a small dataset and MAR.
 Given the above, I decided to replace some values with the mean value of the product.
 For computing the mean, I differentiated between the country, product, and store type.
-The algorithm for such mean computation is specified in notebook PART2.
-As a result, I obtained the following Table 1, which was used for replacing the missing values for the respective products in respective countries & stores.
-This was done manually using Google Sheets.

 ## Modeling
 - the basic idea of the model is that each type of product has a base price, with multipliers depending on store brand and geographical location.
 -